-1 The various governments have changed the position of the Labour Ministry - for some time Labour was part of the Ministry of Economic Affairs, currently it is combined with Social Affairs (Ministry of Labour and Social Affairs).
+1 The various governments have changed the position of the Labour Ministry - for some time Labour was part of the Ministry of Economic Affairs, currently it is integrated in the Ministry of Social Affairs and Consumer Protection (Ministry of Labour, Social Affairs and Consumer Protection).

-In 2014, the Ministry of the Interior established a Migration Council to draw up a strategic longterm migration policy in Austria.
+In 2014, the Ministry of the Interior established a Migration Council to draw up a strategic long-term migration policy in Austria.
 By the end of 2015 the council presented a paper (bmi 2016) which led to the establishment of a coordination unit2 and a permanent migration commission, composed of migration experts.
 They took up work in 2016.
-In addition, in 2017 a migration-centre has been established in Melk, a city along the Danube in Lower Austria, with the title: "Migration mc2", this is to signify that migration becomes increasingly dynamic as modern communication technology goes global.
-The centre is to start work in 2018, as a meeting point for people interested in migration.
+In addition, in 2017 a migration-centre has been established in Melk, a city along the Danube in Lower Austria, with the title: "Migration mc2", this is to indicate that migration becomes increasingly dynamic as modern communication technology goes global.
+The centre is to start work in 2018, as a meeting point for people interested in migration in general and school classes in particular.

-The inflow of economic (labour) migrants of third country origin has been regulated by quotas until July 2011; with the introduction of a point system of economic immigration of third country citizens, the quotas for third country migrant workers have been abandoned.
-However, even before 2011 the majority of third country citizens could enter outside a quota regulation, namely:
+The inflow of economic (labour) migrants of third country origin has been regulated by quotas until July 2011 whereupon it was substituted for a point system of economic immigration of third country citizens; the quotas for third country migrant workers have been abandoned.
+However, even before 2011 the majority of third country citizens had been able to enter outside a quota regulation, namely: